rodolfoamancio/real_analysis_my_notes/README.md

 # My notes on real analysis
 The best way to learn something is to teach, so they say.
 I find that particularly valuable.
 I enjoy studying and teaching, and I also try to make notes and organize my studies.
 More importantly, I try to make it clear and hope to write it on an easy to grasp fashion.

+**Please note**: this is not mean as a reference textbook, but rather a summary of my studies.
+No commercial goal intended.

 ## About this project
 Real analysis is something I have been studying on my own for some time now.
 Partially because it is useful for other topics I am interested in, such as measure theory, probability and math in general.
 And partially because as a professional data scientist I often miss the theoretical explorations of math.